Use private endpoints for Azure Storage

-If you create a private endpoint for the Data Lake Storage Gen2 storage resource, then you should also create one for the Blob storage resource.
+If you create a private endpoint for the Data Lake Storage Gen2 storage resource, then you should also create one for the Blob Storage resource.
 That's because operations that target the Data Lake Storage Gen2 endpoint might be redirected to the Blob endpoint.
-By creating a private endpoint for both resources, you ensure that operations can complete successfully.
+Similarly, if you add a private endpoint for Blob Storage only, and not for Data Lake Storage Gen2, some operations (such as Manage ACL, Create Directory, Delete Directory, etc.) will fail since the Gen2 APIs require a DFS private endpoint.
+By creating a private endpoint for both resources, you ensure that all operations can complete successfully.

 Create a separate private endpoint for the secondary instance of the storage service for better read performance on RA-GRS accounts.
 Make sure to create a general-purpose v2(Standard or Premium) storage account.

 For read access to the secondary region with a storage account configured for geo-redundant storage, you need separate private endpoints for both the primary and secondary instances of the service.
 You don't need to create a private endpoint for the secondary instance for failover.
 The private endpoint will automatically connect to the new primary instance after failover.
 For more information about storage redundancy options, see Azure Storage redundancy.